Foreign tax credit

 Collective Investment Institutions (CIIs)

-CIIs are subject to CIT at a reduced rate of 1%.
+CIIs are subject to CIT at a reduced rate of 1%, provided that they meet certain requirements.
 They are not entitled to apply the tax exemption for the avoidance of double taxation on dividends and capital gains arising from the transfer of shares or a deduction for the avoidance of international double taxation.
 Dividends distributed by these institutions are subject to the general WHT regime.
 Shareholders are taxed on dividends received from the CII and on capital gains obtained for the transfer of the CII without being entitled to the application of the tax exemption for the avoidance of double taxation on dividends and capital gains arising from the transfer of shares or a deduction for the avoidance of international double taxation.

 Financial leasing contracts with a purchase option that may be exercised at the end of the lease period may benefit from a special tax regime if they meet certain requirements.
 With this regime, the lessee may deduct the following expenses from its taxable income: